langwatch/langwatch/docs/docs/batch-evaluations.md

 ![langwatch dashboard](@site/static/img/screenshot-batch-evaluation-drawer.png)

-In the screenshot below, you'll find a Python code snippet ready for execution to perform your batch processing.
+In the screenshot below, you'll find a Python code snippet ready for execution to perform your batch evaluation.
 The parameters passed into the `BatchEvaluation` include your chosen dataset and an array of selected evaluations to run against it.

 ![langwatch dashboard](@site/static/img/screenshot-batch-evaluation-python.png)